mikemartin/coatesgroup/content/collections/products/self-service-kiosk.md

   -
     id: ll4ji16s
     title: 'Sleek, Modern Kiosks Create Engaging Customer Interactions'
-    text: 'As a primary ordering and interaction point, self-service kiosks positively impact the customer experience and drive measurable results for your business.'
+    text: 'As a primary ordering and interaction point, self-service kiosks positively impact the customer experience and drive measurable results for your brand.'
     icon_list:
       -
         id: ll4jid06
         title: 'Proven at Scale'
-        text: 'Our self-service kiosks are deployed across leading brands in thousands of global locations and are proven to meet unique needs at scale.'
+        text: 'Our self-service kiosks are deployed across leading brands in thousands of global locations and are proven to meet your unique needs at scale.'
         icon: products_proven_at_scale
       -
         id: ll4jij4o